jettcalleja/node-pkl-json/README.md

 ## Contributing

-Contributions to node-pkl are welcome.
+Contributions to node-pkl-json are welcome.
 Please feel free to submit pull requests or open issues to improve the library or report bugs.

 ## License